 Transform teamwork with Confluence.
 See why Confluence is the content collaboration hub for all teams.
-Get it free

-Why is project scope management important?
+Why is project scope important?

 Chances are, you’re someone who’s guilty of an unexpectedly large shopping trip or a project that somehow ballooned beyond the initial requirements.
 According to the Project Management Institute (PMI), a whopping 52% of projects experience the dreaded scope creep.

 You don’t have an infinite amount of team members, time, and money.
-And, if your project requirements continue to expand, your resources are going to be strapped.
+And if your project requirements continue to expand, your resources are going to be strapped.

-1. Realistic timelines
+Realistic timelines

-2. Accurate budgets
+Accurate budgets

 It’s tough to understand how much a project will cost if its requirements and deliverables are constantly shifting and evolving.